+We’re one of the few remaining family run nursery gardens producing most of our plants ourselves.
 We moved in to Birkheads in 1978 with two small children and a vague idea of being self sufficient.
 We grew organic vegetables, fruit, kept ducks & bees and marvelled at the wildlife we were attracting.
 Horticultural courses followed for me with a second career as a freelance Garden Designer & Horticultural Trainer.

 My hobby was and still is propagating rare & unusual hardy plants, we started to run out of garden and managed to purchase some of the field adjoining the vegetable garden to use as a plant production area.
 In 1987 we started to to make an environmentally friendly garden on a site that had been surface mined( opencast) for coal.
 Now we are hoping to encourage others to do the same, so if you’re not already trying to save the planet for future generations have a go, it can be quite a challenge and every little helps.

 Most of the gardens have been created using recycled materials, paving, slates, wood etc. Garden features and sculptures are made from mainly recycled metal and driftwood, others have had a past life in some other place.
 We were one of the first Green Tourism Businesses to achieve a Gold Award.